tskhirtladze/coara-action-plan-analysis/README.md

 ## Primary Content: Excel Datasets

-It consists of three Excel data files in the 'Data_CoARA_Action_Plan_OS_Study' folder:
+It consists of four Excel data files in the 'Data_CoARA_Action_Plan_OS_Study' folder:

-- Term_Binary_individual_terms.xlsx – Contains the binary term-level data indicating the presence/absence of individual open science terms.
+- **Term_Binary_individual_terms.xlsx** – Contains the binary term-level data indicating the presence/absence of individual open science terms.
-- Term_Binary_with_individual_terms+Clusters.xlsx – Contains the binary term-level data for individual open science terms and thematic clusters.
+- **Term_Binary_with_individual_terms+Clusters.xlsx** – Contains the binary term-level data for individual open science terms and thematic clusters.
-- Term_Frequencies_Normalized_&_Raw.xlsx – Contains the raw and normalized term frequency data for individual open science terms.
+- **Term_Frequencies_Normalized_&_Raw.xlsx** – Contains the raw and normalized term frequency data for individual open science terms.
+- **Crosstabulation_Analysis.xlsx** – Contains cross-tabulation analysis of binary term-level data for individual open science terms across organization types.

 **Note**
 Two additional columns have been added to these Excel files containing the following metadata: Country and Type of Organisation.